Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 + JSDOC commenting style have been applied for all functions - and project has been well-documented in general
 + repeated use of similiar logic/functionality has been compressed into reusable functions to ease the code as well as to make it more efficient
 + socket.io Multiple room functionality is used (obviously)
-+ users alternate between 2 types of rooms - game rooms and default room (connected) - helps with the maintenance and update of interface information for individual connected and registered sockets
++ users alternate between 2 types of rooms - game rooms and default room (connected) - helps with the maintenance and update of interface information for individual connected- and registered sockets

 ##Features currently being worked on
 + Have node.js run "forever" even with terminal shut down, also have it auto instant restart upon potential crash and have it add error message to a logfile if there is a crash